Alan Anderson (basketball): Toronto Raptors (2012–2013)

 On March 26, 2012, Anderson signed a 10-day contract with the Toronto Raptors.
 On April 17, 2012, Anderson signed with the Toronto Raptors for the remainder of the 2011–12 season.
 While playing in Toronto he was able to win the trust of Dwane Casey and started over James Johnson.
 Out of his 17 games with the Toronto Raptors he started 12, averaging 9.6 points per game in 27.1 minutes.
 He re-signed with the Raptors on July 30, 2012.
 During his time with the Raptors, Anderson became a bit of a polarizing figure amongst fans.
-Some praised his defensive efforts, while others referred to him as a ball-hog, the latter was especially evident after his overtime performance against the Miami Heat on January 24, 2013.
-Upon making two baskets in overtime, Anderson proceeded to shoot on every offensive possession afterwards, missing his next six shots (5 of those attempts and misses were 3-point attempts).
+Some praised his defensive efforts, while others referred to him as a ball-hog, the latter was especially evident after his overtime performance against the Miami Heat on January 23, 2013.
+Upon making two baskets in overtime, Anderson proceeded to shoot on 6 of 8 offensive possessions afterwards, missing all of his next shots (5 of those attempts and misses were 3-point attempts).
 Despite the poor showing, he finished the season with the Raptors before becoming an unrestricted free agent.